-John Dennison previously from Kent in the UK, is now based in Laon, France.
+John Dennison, previously from Kent in the UK, is now based in Laon, France and runs Francourt Events.

 His personal interest in the Great War (WW1) and Second World War (WW2) led him to create Francourt Events and his passion for combining history and sport led to the creation of the World Rugby Memorial working with the Conseil Departmental l’Aisne.
 The memorial is located on the battlefields of the Chemin des Dames at Oulches-la-Valee-Foulon.